santoshjoseph99/blog2/content/blog/post37/index.md

   }, []);
 ```

-And don't forget the empty array argument for `useEffect`, if that is left out basically it will called everytime.
+And don't forget the empty array argument for `useEffect`, if that is left out basically it will called every time.
 We will have a play `Button` which when clicked will get 2 new cards and assign them, so basically what the `useEffect` does but without the `shuffle`:

 ```